2022 Pacific Ridge Spain Cultural Journey

 Accommodations

 TOC is a spacious and hip hotel located in the heart of Madrid, just minutes away from the metro and major tourist attractions.
 This is a modern and hi-tech hotel with a friendly staff and a great breakfast!
-Free Wi-Fi access throughout the building keeps everyone feeling connected.
-Travelers will have rooms and bathrooms which are exclusive to our group.
+Travelers will have their own beds, distributed between double, triple and quadruple rooms.

 Albergue Inturjoven Córdoba